gitextensions/gitextensions/.github/PULL_REQUEST_TEMPLATE.md

  -
  -
  -

+Screenshots before and after (if PR changes UI):
+-
+-
+-

-How to test this code:
+How did I test this code:
  -
  -
  -